 Science can be so much more engaging when you get to experiment in person.
 At the Maryland Science Center, you’ll find three floors of hands-on exhibits, including a voyage through the human body, a kinetic energy demonstration powered by visitors, and The Shed, where you can learn new DIY engineering skills (or new applications for old ones).
 There’s also an IMAX and a planetarium; stop in on Fridays after 5 p.m. for $10 admission to the museum and some free stargazing on a computer controlled Alvan Clark & Sons 8″ refracting telescope.

 The kid-centric Port Discovery Children’s Museum is ranked among the top five children’s museum in the country.
-Kids can climb, crawl, jump, and slide through a three-story urban treehouse, test their problem-solving skills by solving a mystery, and learn how to make healthy choices at a mini interactive convenience store.
-Through September 4, they can also learn about scientific concepts like aerodynamics and inertia through laughter, play, and physical comedy at the KLUTZ® Amazingly Immature exhibit.
+Kids can climb, crawl, jump, and slide through a three-story urban treehouse, "cook" meals at Tiny's Diner, use math skills to ring up orders at a cash register, and learn how to make healthy choices at a mini interactive convenience store.

 If animal activity is more your style, you can explore a tropical rainforest, Atlantic and Indo-Pacific coral reefs, and the Australian outback at the National Aquarium, one of Baltimore’s most popular attractions.
 There are more than 750 species to discover, including Calypso, a 500-pound green sea turtle who was rescued off the shore of Long Island in 2000 when her front flipper became infected and required amputation.
 Learn about some of the smaller animals, like the tiger salamander or the Madagascar hissing cockroach, during free Critter Chats.